 (a) A person commits an offense if the person agrees, for remuneration or the promise of remuneration, to abduct a child younger than 18 years of age by force, threat of force, misrepresentation, stealth, or unlawful entry, knowing that the child is under the care and control of a person having custody or physical possession of the child under a court order, including a temporary order, or under the care and control of another person who is exercising care and control with the consent of a person having custody or physical possession under a court order, including a temporary order.

-You can be charged with Agreement to Abduct From Custody if the state’s attorneys believe that each of the elements of 25.031(a) as described in the section above have been met.
+You can be charged with Agreement to Abduct From Custody in Texas if the state’s attorneys believe that each of the elements of 25.031(a) as described in the section above have been met.
 You do not have to have actually abducted the child; the prohibited act under this law is the agreement.
 The state’s attorneys might prove an agreement through many different forms of evidence.
 There does not have to be a written agreement or something explicitly set out in unambiguous terms.